mschuchard/packer-plugin-testinfra/README.md

 ### Basic Example

-A basic example for usage of this plugin with common optional arguments follows below:
+A basic example for usage of this plugin with selected optional arguments follows below:

 ```hcl
 build {